tzebrowski/ObdMetrics/README.md

 ## About

 `OBD Metrics` is a Java OBD2 framework that is intended to simplify communication with OBD2 adapters like `ELM327`/`STNxxx` clones for purpose of [UDS](https://en.wikipedia.org/wiki/Unified_Diagnostic_Services "UDS")  protocol utilization.</br>
-The goal behind the implementation is to provide the extensionable framework which covers selected aspects of communication with `UDS` protocol like reading vehicle telemetry data (using `service 01` and `service 22`) and can be a foundation for the future OBD2 oriented applications.
+The goal behind the implementation is to provide the extensionable framework which covers selected aspects of communication with `UDS` protocol, like reading vehicle telemetry data (using `service 01` and `service 22`) and can be a foundation for the future OBD2 oriented applications.

 ![Alt text](./src/main/resources/highlevel.jpg?raw=true "Big Picture")